 Discerning The Types Of Textures In Visual Design

 In graphic design, textures are widely used in a variety of techniques to produce a simulated visual effect.
 Have you ever heard of brush textures or texture packs that you can download for use with creative programs?
-There’s a way to enable others to ‘feel’ a texture of your digital visual.
+There’s a way to enable others to ‘feel’ a texture of your digital vision.
 However, we’re all used to being able to ‘see’ color, but not feel it.
 With textures, it’s a whole new level.
 Not sure what I mean?
 Check out this visual comparison below:

 On the left is an untextured digital pattern.
 It looks: